ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

     var date = new Date(2010, 05, 20);
     var datefield = Y.one('#datefield');

-    // Redefine default config for the picker --> this way it will be used with every new promisecalls: picker.set('defaultConfig', {
+    // Redefine default config for the Picker --> this way it will be used with every new promisecalls: picker.set('defaultConfig', {
         dragable: true,
         titleDateTime: 'Select date and time and confirm with the select-button'